 It’s important that we know about politicians’ private interests – to ensure they’re acting honestly.
-In practice, every politician I’ve met since the election is in it for the right reasons, but transparency is a useful basis for trust.
+Transparency is a useful basis for trust.

 Income